Market Pulse Web

 Audio files

 Audio files are used for sound notifications.
 Different sound files can be set for positive/negative values, such as being based on buyers/sellers.
+This allows you to set specific sounds, and easily identify the direction of the market based purely on sound notifications.

 Volume